Debabrata04/Text-to-image-generation/README.md

 AI Image Generation App
 Introduction
-The AI Image Generation App is a web application that allows users to generate images based on text prompts using two different AI models: OpenAI's DALL-E and Huggingface's Diffusers (Stable Diffusion).
+The AI Image Generation App is a web application that allows users to generate images based on text prompts using Huggingface's Diffusers (Stable Diffusion).
 The app provides a simple and interactive interface to create stunning images powered by state-of-the-art AI technology.

 Features
 1)Generate images using OpenAI's DALL-E (currently commented out for customization).